vishakhatyagi7/challenge-assignments/Challenge-2/README.md

  - glom
  - requests

-The script expect one argument in the form of a string, which is the metadata key for which user wishes to find the respective value
+The script expects one argument in the form of a string, which is the metadata key for which user wishes to find the respective value

 For example:
  python3 get_metadata.py ami-id